AFernandoGonzalez/ai-social-media-post-generator/README.md

 ## Features

 - **Content Generation:** Create customized social media content for platforms like Instagram, Twitter, LinkedIn, and more.
-- **Multi-Language Support:** Automatically translate content into multiple languages, adapting to cultural nuances.
-- **Media Analysis:** Upload images or videos and let the AI generate relevant content based on the media.
 - **Review and Editing:** Review and customize the generated content to align with your brand voice and messaging.

 ## Getting Started